More than ever, the future is uncertain. The world has changed forever.

 Children moved to remote or hybrid learning in a matter of weeks.
 Governments around the world met and legislated virtually.
 Telehealth adoption increased significantly.
 And working remotely…working from anywhere, actually, has become the norm.

-Optimizing the technology powering digital experiences can be hard.
+Optimising the technology powering digital experiences can be hard.
 Users are accessing applications on any device, from anywhere.
 Business and technology landscapes are evolving at an accelerated pace due to the pandemic.
 And when problems arise somewhere in this increasingly complex environment, the consequences can be severe.
 Users are not only increasingly reliant on digital experiences, they’re also increasingly less tolerant of poor performance.

 The long tradition of using a patchwork of tools to individually monitor applications, infrastructure, and networks is no longer enough.
 Digital experiences and next-generation architectures demand an evolution of monitoring into a process that offers insight into your digital business applications and experiences – a process known as observability.

-But observability, though easily claimed, can be harder to fully realize.
+But observability, though easily claimed, can be harder to fully realise.
 Because true observability looks beyond a single layer, beyond silos.
 It needs to understand the interaction and interdependencies between the multiple and distributed systems spanning the digital experience.
-It needs to help bring teams and business context together to more quickly identify root causes of performance issues, prioritize fixes based on potential business impact, and take action.
+It needs to help bring teams and business context together to more quickly identify root causes of performance issues, prioritise fixes based on potential business impact, and take action.
 It needs to see it all.

 Observability has the potential to bring together executive leaders, like CIOs, and their teams, namely AppOps, SecOps, InfraOps, and NetOps to “see it all” and gain actionable insights at every layer, between layers, and between IT and the business across the digital experience.